Bhutan West to East, 20th October-2nd November 2018

 - Daily bottled water

-- Professional local guides, licenced by the Tourism Council of Bhutan
+- Professional local guide, licenced by the Tourism Council of Bhutan

-- Photography tutoring by professional landscape photographer Steve Walton FMPA FBIPP with image reviews and post processing tuition
+- Photography tutoring by professional landscape & travel photographer Steve Walton FMPA FBIPP with image reviews and post processing tuition during the tour

 What is not included: